konovalov-nk/web-development-best-practices/readme.md

 ### Evidence Based Scheduling

+### Why are software development estimates regularly off by a factor of 2-3 times?

+### Programmer Interrupted

+### Working asynchronously

 ## Writing a better code

 ### The Joel Test

 ### Painless Bug Tracking

+### What technical details should a programmer of a web application consider before making the site public?

 ## Links used